7 Ways to Write Super-Effective Google Ads (with Real Examples)

 The second-best word is “you.”
 The best word is the customer’s name.

-Since we’re still in the stone age of advertising and can’t add the visitor’s first name to our AdWords ads automatically, we’ll have to settle for second best.
+Since we’re still in the stone age of advertising and can’t add the visitor’s first name to our Google ads automatically, we’ll have to settle for second best.

-So how do you craft AdWords ads that use power words like “you” to enhance ad performance?
+So how do you craft Google ads that use power words like “you” to enhance ad performance?
 Take these ads for example:

 Which one stands out and gets you most excited to click?